huggingface/blog/image-search-datasets.md

 One of the super awesome things about the 🤗 ecosystem is the Hugging Face Hub.
 We can use the Hub to access models and datasets.
 It is often used for sharing work with others, but it can also be a useful tool for work in progress. `datasets` recently added a `push_to_hub` method that allows you to push a dataset to the Hub with minimal fuss.
 This can be really helpful by allowing you to pass around a dataset with all the transforms etc. already done.

-For now we'll push the dataset to the hub and keep it private initially.
+For now, we'll push the dataset to the Hub and keep it private initially.

 Depending on where you are running the code you may need to login using the `huggingface-cli login` command.